Eliza & Baby Loss

 If you want to start at the beginning of Eliza's story, you can go to the archives and begin reading in December 2010.

 If you're here because you know me, or you know someone suffering a loss, or you're just a curious blog troller who doesn't know how you ended up here, you're welcome too.
-I'm not sure I have any brilliant insights to share with you, but in addition to grieving my daughter, there's plenty of complaining about the general unfairness of life, sharing DIY mishaps with various projects, discussing my love for questionable-quality television programming, and detailing the many idiosyncrasies of my dogs, so I like to think there's a little something for everyone.
+I'm not sure I have any brilliant insights to share with you, but in addition to grieving my daughter, there's plenty of complaining about the general unfairness of life, sharing DIY mishaps with various projects, discussing my love for questionable-quality television programming, and detailing the many idiosyncrasies of my dogs, and talking about parenting a charming and incorrigible toddler, so I like to think there's a little something for everyone.
 Well, maybe it's more of an acquired taste...

 This blog used to be trivial and fun and then it became something else entirely.
 In the possibly misquoted or entirely invented words of a country song, it ain't pretty, but it's real.
 More than anything, this blog has helped me work through my grief by naming it and owning it, and I welcome your comments and insights.
 I debated whether or not to write about Eliza, but I've found it's worth putting my heart and soul out on the interwebz because sometimes you really do get back what you give.